Ticket vending for merchants

 - Tools used: Sketch, InVision

-While at Intific I developed software for the transportation sector.
+While at Intific I created designs for applications in the transportation sector.
 For this project, I created a tablet-based application that enables vendors to sell transit tickets to customers using smart-card technology.
 What made this project both complicated and interesting was the sheer number of unknowns involved.
 I was designing for multiple clients (transportation agencies within different cities, globally), different ways that different cities determine ticket price, and different kinds of transit systems.
 Beyond the infrastructural constraints, I had to account for whether a specific client wanted to allow its users to create accounts, and that merchants would not be able to cancel transactions once value was deposited onto a card.

 I worked with a mobile developer, project manager, and quality assurance analyst in an agile environment.
 Ultimately, I went through multiple iterations and created countless wireframes.
 I was able to perform contextual inquiry with users, and validate my design with users in San Francisco, which is one of the most complicated and oft-complained about transit systems in the US.
 After receiving the go-ahead from all stakeholders, I worked on incorporating Material Design for the UI.

 Please note, below is only a small cross-section from a larger app.